pu2clr/RDA5807/README.md

 # RDA5807 Arduino Library

-It is an Arduini Library for RDA5807
+It is a cross-platform Arduini Library for RDA5807.
+You can use it with oficial Arduino boards, ATtiny, STM32 , ESP32 and more.
+It works with I2C protocol and can provide you an easier interface to control the RDA5807 device.
+This library was built based on "RDA5807M - SINGLE-CHIP BROADCAST FM RADIO TUNER - Rev.1.1–Aug.2015"

 This library can be freely distributed using the MIT Free Software model.